gecio/anycastd/.github/CONTRIBUTING.md

 ## Coding Standards

-`anycastd` uses [ruff] for uniform (black) formatting in addition to basic linting and enforcement of best practices, as well as [mypy] for static type checks.

-In addition to basic formatting and linting, a high code coverage should be maintained.
-Since some integration tests use real dependencies, docker is required to run them.
-If docker is not available in your environment, those tests will be skipped and only run in CI.

 All tests need to pass before a PR can be merged.
-Using [nox] to lint your code and run tests (excluding those that require external dependencies like docker) before creating a PR is advised to avoid being reprimanded by CI.
+Using [nox] to lint your code and run tests before creating a PR is advised to avoid being reprimanded by CI.

 ```sh
 $ nox